-In Bolivia, DW Akademie focuses on social participation and acquiring professional qualifications.
-Furthermore we have helped to develop a dual training program for journalists.
+In Bolivia, DW Akademie focuses on civic participation and qualification with, for example, a unique dual training program for young journalists.

 Rosa Jalja is the director of Radio Copacabana in Bolivia.
 She broadcasts in Aymara, making information accessible to those who cannot read or write.

-Bolivia's media landscape is highly polarized and tends to be divided into two political camps, the pro-government media and critical media.
-There is a lack of independent, fair and balanced reporting that can offer the population a basis for forming opinions, especially ahead of elections.
+Bolivia's media sector is highly polarized and tends to be divided into two political camps: media that are loyal to the government and those critical of it.
+There is very little independent, fair and balanced reporting on which the population can form opinions, especially ahead of elections.

-DW Akademie in Bolivia focuses its efforts on boosting social participation in social development processes, particularly for disenfranchised groups living on city fringes.
-It is essential to make it possible for citizens to actively participate in public debate and express their opinions.
+DW Akademie in Bolivia focuses on boosting civic participation in social development processes, particularly for disenfranchised groups living on city fringes.
+It is essential to enable citizens to express their opinions and actively participate in public debates.

 Together with the UNIR Foundation Bolivia and the support of the radio network Aymara ("Aymara" in the local language means "Dialogue"), DW Akademie promotes social dialogues in the city of El Alto.

 The radio stations organize a series of public dialogues that focus on topics seen as relevant to traditionally disadvantaged groups such as women or young people.
 Journalists in the Aruskipawi network play a crucial role as mediators in a polarized society, and here promote objective discussions around the topics selected.
 Every public dialogue is prepared by a different network station, and that also moderates, broadcasts and uploads the dialogue onto social media.